The Normandy has keyboards. I'll be honest. I didn't expect that. Looks like they even work, too.

 Between the two, another figure.
 Again, humanoid, with a light blue head, covered with orange markings of some kind of paint.
 This one stepped forward, and nodded to Shepard curtly.
 He spoke, and it sounded like no language neither Shepard nor Garrus had ever heard before.

 The translator program did not carry every language in the known galaxy, there were simply too many.
 It would supposedly download necessary missing languages from the ship's computer if it found a match, but Shepard had the funny feeling this language was not going to be found.
-What it could not do, was learn new languages on the fly.
+And this presented a problem, it couldn't learn new languages on the fly.

 "Uh.
 Hello?"
 Shepard asked.
 "I don't suppose you any of you can understand me."